thegeeklab/ansible-later/README.md

   - roles with sub-roles
   - per-playbook repository
 - It should work with roles requirement files and with local roles

-#### Review a git repositories

-- `git ls-files | xargs ansible-later` works well in a roles repo to review the whole role.
-But it will review the whole of other repos too.
-- `git ls-files *[^LICENSE,.md] | xargs ansible-later`
-  works like the first example but excludes some unnecessary files.
-- `git diff branch_to_compare | ansible-later` will
-  review only the changes between the branches and surrounding context.

-#### Review a list of files

-- `find . -type f | xargs ansible-later` will review all files in the current folder (and all subfolders), even if they're not checked into git

 #### Buildin rules